amanijabeur/Superstore-Sales-and-Profit-Dashboard/README.md

 - A custom theme is applied for consistent visual styling.
 - All visuals support cross-filtering; clicking any chart element filters the rest of the page.

-- The report was created in Power BI cloud using the April 2026 release.
-- A custom theme is applied for consistent visual styling.
-- All visuals support cross-filtering; clicking any chart element filters the rest of the page.